g0t4/ask-openai.nvim/README.md

     provider = "copilot"
-    -- "copilot" uses GitHub Copilot's API w/ your existing account -- "keyless" - api key doesn't matter, i.e. ollama (by default assumes ollama's API endpoint) --   "ollama" is an alias for "keyless"
-    -- function() ... end - see BYOK below
+    -- "copilot" uses GitHub Copilot's API w/ your existing account -- "keyless" - api key doesn't matter, i.e. ollama (by default assumes ollama's API endpoint) -- function() ... end - see BYOK below
-    -- "auto" will use the first available provider

     verbose = true, -- print verbose messages, i.e. which provider is used on first ask }